rage/programming-23/data/part-9/1-objects-and-references.md

 To the left of the dot is the object itself, which is referred to as `self` within the method definition.
 In parentheses is the argument to the method, which is the object referred to as `another`.

-The printout from the program is examctly the same as with the function implementation above.
+The printout from the program is exactly the same as with the function implementation above.

 A rather cosmetic point to finish off: the `if...else` structure in the method `older_than` is by and large unneccessary.
 The value of the Boolean expression in the condition is already the exact same truth value which is returned.
 The method can thus be simplified: